AlKun25/harvest.trace/README.md

 # harvest.trace

-Repository for "App for Food and Ag Hackathon 2024"
+Repository for Winners of "App for Food and Ag Hackathon 2024"

 **Initial idea:** Better recall compliance with Food Safety Modernization Act.